 By Sreemoyee Mukherjee Jan.
 23, 2020

-Prime Minister Narendra Modi marked Subhas Chandra Bose’s 123rd birth anniversary on Monday with a sagely composed tweet.
+Prime Minister Narendra Modi marked Subhas Chandra Bose’s birth anniversary last year with a sagely composed tweet.
 “India will always remain grateful to Netaji Subhas Chandra Bose for his bravery and indelible contribution to resisting colonialism.
 He stood up for the progress and well-being of his fellow Indians.”
+This year, ahead of the Bengal elections, he is in Kolkata where he will pay tribute to the leader.
 It’s convenient to pay tribute to a long-gone figure from the freedom struggle.
 However, were Bose to be alive today, would the establishment still feel so warmly about him and his message?